xl-team/OpenReact_Magento_Extension/README.md

 Installation instructions
 =========================

-1. Checkout the source/app directory into {MAGENTO_ROOT}/app
+1. Checkout the source directory into {MAGENTO_ROOT}
 2. Flush caches in Magento admin (System / Cache Management / Flush Magento Cache)
-3. Fix userroles.
-Go to System / Permissions / Users and System / Permission / Roles.
-Opening both pages should be enough for Magento to update permission rules.
+3. After installing the the module, if you are loggedin to the adminiatration, you need to logout and log back in.